 Many people understand the importance of creating a detailed estate plan but often aren’t sure where to start.
 Also, integrated estate planning often includes moving parts (taxes, contingencies, health care issues, etc.) that many people are not aware of.
 An experienced attorney can provide you with helpful insight into your particular estate planning needs.
 Our firm, Gadi Zohar, Esq., in Palo Alto, California, has guided many clients, advising them in the creation of comprehensive estate plans.

 You probably have some questions about estate planning, and we want to help.
 That’s why we have assembled this list of frequently asked questions (FAQs).
 Learn more from a reliable estate planning attorney:

-A: A trustee’s functions are similar to those of an executor.
+A trustee’s functions are similar to those of an executor.
 One important distinction, though, is that a trustee can act without court supervision.
-In most cases, a trustee performs substantially the same functions as an executor, but in a much more time and financially efficient manner.
+In most cases, a trustee performs substantially the same functions as an executor, but in a manner that is much more efficient in terms of time and finances.
 For example, selling a house through the probate process usually requires court approval.
 A trustee can usually sell a house out of a trust in substantially the same manner as a private sale.

 Attorney Gadi Zohar has the experience to help you create a custom foundational estate plan.
 Attentive and personable, he will provide the insight you need.

 These questions are just to start your thinking about creating a thorough plan and should not be taken as legal advice.
-An attentive and experienced estate planning attorney, Gadi Zohar, Esq., in Palo Alto, California can help determine what your individual plan should look like.
+An attentive and experienced estate planning attorney, Gadi Zohar, can help determine what your individual plan should look like.

-His clients hail from throughout the SF Bay Area.
-He will advocate for you at every step.
-Please contact us via this online form or call 866-301-7709.
+Our firm is based in Palo Alto, but our clients hail from throughout the San Francisco Bay Area.
+Our attorney will advocate for you at every step.
+Please contact us via this online form or call 650-449-6671.